LionWeb-io/lionweb-typescript/README.md

 ./build-all.sh
 ```

-This includes installing any NPM (dev) dependencies.
+This includes cleaning up and installing any NPM (dev) dependencies.

 Run the following command to statically _style_-check the source code in all the packages: